yijiem/design-pattern-cpp/singleton/README.md

 Implement optimized thread-safe singleton is difficult, even using double check locking.
 If locking the whole initialization call does not introduce bottleneck, it would be fine to just lock it.
-Or you can rely on static initialization of global variable which is guaranteed to be run before the main() method.
+Or you can rely on static initialization of global variable which is guaranteed to be initialized before the main() method.